 A Liberal Arts Education

 At the Tisch School of the Arts we believe in the importance of a well-rounded undergraduate education: you need a great education to make great games.
 The Game Design BFA builds into the curriculum a firm foundation in the liberal arts.
 All Game Design students must complete a significant number of credits in a combination of expository writing, humanities, and social or hard sciences.
+Students are also required to take a production class in another Tisch department, to build familiarity in other styles of creative production.

 Who should apply?
 How much does it cost?

 Some of our applicants come with experience in making their own games, but you don’t have to be a life-long gamer or a programmer in order to apply.
 The most important thing you need for the BFA program is a passion for games and the dedication to turn that passion into something real.
-It takes all kinds of people with a diversity of talents to make games, and we strive for a rich mix of cultures, genders, and backgrounds.
+It takes all kinds of people with a diversity of talents to make games, so our classes have a rich mix of cultures, genders, and backgrounds.

 To apply to the BFA in Game Design, you will need to apply to New York University.
 You will also be sending in a portfolio for us to review.
 Your portfolio can be anything you want, as long as it shows off your creativity for games.
 It could be a film you made or a story you wrote.
 It could be the rules for a card game or a prototype computer game.
 Or it could be a song you composed, sculpture you constructed, or play you wrote.

 More information about the application process and the portfolio can be found here.